Erasmus+ funding for teachers and schools — explained

 Erasmus+ Accredited

-Registered in the EU’s course catalogue, eligible for KA1, KA122, and KA152 funding across all programme countries.
+Registered in the EU’s course catalogue.
+Eligible for Erasmus+ teacher training, school student mobility, and youth exchange funding across all programme countries.

 End-to-End Support